 A good place to begin is by asking what is motivating the "bigger is better" philosophy in downtown Amherst.
 Ask your friends and neighbors what kind of public library they want and what they think Amherst residents can afford given the 4-6 capital projects on the town's priority list.
 Consider what the impact of the COVID-19 pandemic on the Town's resources.
 Find out if others believe it's important for the town of Amherst to retain some historic character and if they consider the Jones Library a unique landmark worth keeping.

 Then consider if the Demolition-Expansion of the Jones Library goes forward, the town's most unique landmark is in jeopardy.
 The cookie-cutter design of the Demolition-Expansion means that upon entering the Jones Library, it would appear like many other public libraries across the country.

 The truth is most of the burden of paying for an unnecessary and extravagant expansion of Jones Library would be carried by taxpayers.
 Library Trustees have already spent money to "sell" the Demolition-Expansion to the public.
 Between FY15 and FY17, Financial Development Agency (FDA), headed by Matt Blumenfeld, had a contract with Jones Library and was paid $51,592 to promote and market the Jones Library building project.
 Resident voices will need to be loud to be heard above this marketing campaign.

-Voice your support and help persuade others that renovation instead of demolition of Jones Library is the better way forward.
+Voice your support and help persuade others that renovation instead of demolition of Jones Library is the better way forward for Amherst.

 Share this website with FRIENDS, neighbors, and fellow Jones Library patrons concerned about the Library's fate.